Fufik-pivufik/C-language-support/README.md

 Current verion v0.001 alpha

 This is a little cli application for make c/c++ experience more comfortable.
-This application i made mostly for myself and for my few friends.
+This application i made mostly for myself and for few of my friends.
 So don't expect much

 #Installation
 I didn't use any librares so you just need to install golang